Registration Info

 Overview

-BrUMO 2025 will be taking place on April 4–5, 2025.
-This year, we will be inviting 250 students (~40-50 teams) onto Brown University campus to compete.
-There is no registration fee for this tournament, but each team is responsible for travel, housing, and related expenses.
+BrUMO 2026 will take place from February 27–28, 2026 on Brown University campus, and we will be inviting 350 students (~60-75 teams) to compete.
+There is no registration fee for this tournament, but each participant is responsible for their own travel, housing, and related expenses.

 To participate, teams must meet the following requirements: